takujiusui/takujiusui.github.io/pubs.md

 order: 3
 ---

-For the latest publications, please check [Google Scholar page](https://scholar.google.ca/citations?user=aGFgshoAAAAJ&hl=en).
+For the latest publications, please check [Google Scholar](https://scholar.google.ca/citations?user=aGFgshoAAAAJ&hl=en).
 Please let me know if you would like a PDF of any articles. † = co-first authors; * = co-senior authors; ‡ undergraduate students

 ### Pre-prints